Cascada da Bernina

 Description

-Just in time for the start of the 2020 hiking season, a new attraction is opened in the Bernina Glaciers adventure area: the "Cascada da Bernina" waterfall trail.
-Translated from Rhaeto-Romanish, the word "Cascada" stands for waterfall.
-This is because the mountain stream "Ova da Bernina" plunges over an altitude of around two hundred metres towards the valley.
-The access is located between the Morteratsch railway station and the car park.
-The path then leads up to several waterfall platforms - accompanied by a view of the Bernina massif and its glacier world.
+Just in time for the start of the 2020 hiking season, a new attraction opens in the Bernina Glaciers experience area: The waterfall trail «Cascada da Bernina».
+Translated from Romansh, the word «Cascada» means waterfall.
+Because the mountain stream «Ova da Bernina» plunges about two hundred vertical meters here down to the valley floor.
+The access is located between Morteratsch railway station and public parking lot.
+The trail then leads up to several waterfall platforms – accompanied by views of the Bernina massif and its glacier world.

-In addition to the dazzling spectacle, visitors can also expect pioneering technical achievements.
-On this passage, the Rhaetian Railway winds its way around tight curves and over historic viaducts.
-The trains master the differences in altitude without any cogwheel at all and have been electrified since 1908.
-The railway line of the Bernina Line is a UNESCO World Heritage Site.
-And even the world-famous panorama trains of the Bernina Express cross the waterfall.
-Incidentally, the neighbouring Morteratsch power station has been running on water from the Bernina stream since 1891.
-The extensively modernised plant is the oldest existing hydroelectric power station owned by the energy supply company Repower.
+Besides the roaring spectacle, visitors can also expect technical pioneering achievements.
+The Rhaetian Railway winds through tight curves and over historic viaducts on this section.
+The trains master the altitude differences without a cogwheel and have been electrified since 1908.
+The railway line of the Bernina route is part of the UNESCO World Heritage.
+And even the world-famous panoramic trains of the Bernina Express cross the waterfall at this point.
+By the way, the nearby Morteratsch power plant has been operated since 1891 with water from the Bernina stream.
+The extensively modernized facility is the oldest existing hydropower plant of the energy supply company Repower.

-The new waterfall path is ideal for walking excursions from Pontresina and Morteratsch.
-It is also suitable as a section of more ambitious hikes.
+The new waterfall trail is ideal for walks starting from Pontresina and Morteratsch.
+It is also suitable as a section on more ambitious hikes.
 The Cascada da Bernina lies on the hiking route of the Via Valtellina (long-distance hiking trail and former mule track).

 Via Maistra 1